hotdoc/hotdoc/documentation/setup.markdown

 To install hotdoc, you will first need to satisfy the dependencies, on fedora 22 this can be done with:

-sudo dnf install haskell-platform glib2-devel flex python-devel libxml2-devel libxslt-devel clang-devel ghc-pandoc-devel
+sudo dnf install glib2-devel flex python-devel libxml2-devel libxslt-devel clang-devel

 Adapt to your distribution.